How AI Is Making Construction

 AI and Machine Learning Only Help

 AI and machine learning will never replace the human factor.
 In fact, far from it.
 AI represents a big step in the right direction, away from the start-from-scratch approach that humans were faced with in traditional construction project management.
-Together, AI and machine learning can assist in creating more realistic, achievable project plans — plans that ultimately lead us toward successful project completion.
+Together, AI and machine learning can assist in creating more realistic, achievable construction project plans — plans that ultimately lead us toward successful project completion.